 Restart your car’s infotainment system, car and your iPhone.
 A restart.
 Sometimes, simply turning your device on and off again can fix the issue you’re experiencing with your Apple CarPlay, so give this a try before opting for the other fixes listed here.
 Simply follow these steps to restart your iPhone:

-- To restart other iPhone models: Press and hold the Power button until you see the power off slider.
+- To restart iPhone SE (second generation) or newer: Press and hold the Power button until you see the power off slider.
 Drag the slider.
 Then turn it back on by pressing and holding the Power button until you see the Apple logo.

 Moreover, you can restart your car’s infotainment system.
 This is done differently depending on cars and models.
 For instance, some receivers requires you to press and hold down the audio system power knob for about ten seconds.
 Note, this might be different for your car.
 I recommend that you check your car’s manual.